 Life settlements, do not trade identical instruments in deep liquid markets like more traditional stocks or bonds.
 This makes it difficult to accurately compare returns over fixed intervals.
 Additionally, the assets and market characteristics make frequent trading not recommended or logistically practical for this asset.

 Consequently, it can be extraordinarily difficult to compare funds.
-Benchmarking and indexing of life settlements funds isn’t effectively developed and seems unlikely in the foreseeable future.
-Although, once familiar with the performance characteristics of the asset it is understandable why it can be difficult to compare portfolios and their published returns.
+Benchmarking and indexing of life settlements funds aren’t effectively developed and seems unlikely in the foreseeable future.
+Although once familiar with the performance characteristics of the asset it is understandable why it can be difficult to compare portfolios and their published returns.

-Investors need to have access to regular reporting of the Attribution analysis of any published returns in order to have any confidence in published performance.
+Investors need to have access to regular reporting of the Attribution analysis of any published returns.
+This would significantly improve confidence in published performance.

 4. Management Fees